 - Use Fresh Tortellini: For the best texture and fast cook time, choose fresh or refrigerated tortellini.
 Frozen works too, just increase the boiling time slightly.

-- Pesto Quality Matters: This recipe relies on pesto for flavor, so use a high-quality store-bought version or make your own for the best results.
+- Pesto Quality Matters: This recipe relies on pesto for flavor, so use a high-quality store-bought version or make your own homemade pesto for the best results.

 - Lemon Juice Brightens: A splash of lemon cuts through the richness of the cream and pesto, adding balance and freshness.